ParityUSD/contracts/contract_docs/contract_overview.md

 For example, if a user wants to redeem 250 PUSD and the loans in order of interest rate are:

-- Loan 1: 100 PUSD outstanding, interest rate 1%
+- Loan 1: 100 PUSD debt, interest rate 1%
-- Loan 2: 100 PUSD outstanding, interest rate 2%
+- Loan 2: 100 PUSD debt, interest rate 2%
-- Loan 3: 100 PUSD outstanding, interest rate 3%
+- Loan 3: 100 PUSD debt, interest rate 3%

 Loans 1 and 2 will be fully redeemed and loan 3 be partially redeemed leaving remaining debt of 50 after the redemption.